min69u/Reforestation/README.md

-## I knew a guy who collected candy canes, they were all in mint condition
+## I wanted to be a tailor but I didn't suit the job